Zlatan Ibrahimović: Early life

 Ibrahimović was born in Malmö, Sweden, on 3 October 1981.
 He was born to a Muslim Bosniak father, Šefik Ibrahimović, who emigrated to Sweden in 1977, and a Catholic Croat mother, Jurka Gravić, who also emigrated to Sweden where the couple first met.
-Ibrahimović identifies with his mother's faith and considers himself a devout Catholic Christian.
 He began playing football at the age of six, after receiving a pair of football boots.
 He alternated between FBK Balkan, a Malmö club founded by Yugoslav immigrants, Malmö BI and briefly BK Flagg football clubs.

 As a child, his mother sometimes hit him on the head with a wooden spoon, which would often break.
 After she was arrested for handling stolen goods, social services intervened.
 Concerned with his divorced mother's ability to cope with five children, one of whom, Ibrahimović's half-sister, had a drug problem, at age nine he was sent to live with his father.
 With food scarce at his father's home where the fridge was packed with beer, Ibrahimović often went hungry so he would run to his mother's for dinner.
 He also shoplifted and stole bikes.
 On the tough upbringing that shaped his character, author David Lagercrantz, who co-wrote I Am Zlatan, states:

 While in his early teens, Ibrahimović was a regular for his hometown club Malmö FF.
 At the age of 15, he was close to quitting his football career, in favour of working at the docks in Malmö, but his manager convinced him to continue playing.
 As a boy, his hero was Brazilian forward Ronaldo.
 An avid viewer of Italian football, another player he admired was prolific striker Gabriel Batistuta – a player with similar characteristics to himself.